 - Assignments must be submitted by the due date.
 Late assignments will not be accepted and will receive a grade of zero. - Quizzes will be given throughout the semester.
-Major tests are tentatively scheduled for Oct.
-11, 2019 and Nov.
-15, 2019.
+Major tests are tentatively scheduled for February 7 and March 9, 2020.
 Do not plan activities or trips on these 2 days.
 Unexcused absences during a test will earn a grade of zero.
 For excused absences, the weighting of the test may be transferred to the final exam at the instructor's discretion.
-No re-writes will be granted for missed exams or unsuccessful attempts. - Calculators and approved translation devices are the only electronic devices allowed during quizzes, major tests or the final exam.
-Cell phone calculators may not be used in examinations. - Final exams will be written in the gym as scheduled by the Registrar during the exam period from December 11-20, 2019.
+Note: Students with absences in excess of 6 classes will be refused the ability to move test weighting to the final exam.
+No re-writes will be granted for missed exams or unsuccessful attempts.

+- Calculators and approved translation devices are the only electronic devices allowed during quizzes, major tests or the final exam.
+Cell phone calculators may not be used in examinations. - Final exams will be written in the gym as scheduled by the Registrar during the exam period from April 15-25, 2020.
 Do not plan activities or trips during this period.
-Re-writes for the final exam will not be granted, and any unexcused absences will earn a grade of zero.
+Rewrites for the final exam will not be granted and any unexcused absences will earn a grade of zero.